CenterForSpatialResearch/mapping_architecture_urbanism_humanities/08_WebMapping1.md

 ```

 After adding this object and reloading the page, you should see the geolocation toggle on your map.
 Click it and geolocate yourself.
+(If you cannot do this, make sure you are not blocking your browser from detecting your location.)

 ![Geolocation control][GEOLOCATE]